NGC 5668

 NGC 5668 is a nearly face-on spiral galaxy, visual magnitude about 11.5, located about 81 million light years away in the constellation Virgo.
-It was discovered in 1786 by William Herschel.
-It is a member of the NGC 5638 Group of galaxies, itself one of the Virgo III Groups strung out to the east of the Virgo Supercluster of galaxies.
+It was discovered on 29 April 1786 by William Herschel.

+NGC 5668 is a member of the NGC 5638 Group of galaxies, itself one of the Virgo III Groups strung out to the east of the Virgo Supercluster of galaxies.
+In addition, A.M.
+Garcia listed NGC 5668 in the 31 member NGC 5746 galaxy group (also known as LGG 386).

 As seen from the Earth, it is inclined by an angle of 18° to the line of sight along a position angle of 145°.
 The morphological classification in the De Vaucouleurs system is SA(s)d, indicating a pure spiral structure with loosely wound arms.
 However, optical images of the galaxy indicate the presence of a weak bar structure spanning an angle of 12″ across the nucleus.
 There is a dwarf galaxy located around 200 kpc to the southeast of NGC 5668, and the two may be gravitationally interacting.